A note on the Nielsen realization problem for hyper-K\"ahler manifolds: Nielsen realization

-We say that a linear form $\delta\in\Homology^2(X,\mathbb{Z})^\vee$ is \textit{negative} if its kernel has signature $(3,b_2(X)-4)$.
-If $\mathcal{C}$ is a connected component of the Teichm\"uller space, let $\Delta_\mathcal{C}\subset \Homology^2(X,\mathbb{Z})^\vee$ be the set of indivisible negative forms which are represented by an irreducible rational curve for a \hk{} metric belonging to $\mathcal{C}$. \begin{thm} Let $G$ be a finite subgroup of $\Mod(X)$. \begin{itemize} \item $G$ lifts to a group of isometries of an Einstein metric if and only if $G$ fixes a connected component $\mathcal{C}$ of $\mathcal{T}_{Ein}$ and $\Ga_G$ does not contain any element of $\Delta_\mathcal{C}$. \item $G$ lifts to a group of isometries for a \hk{} metric if and only if $G$ fixes a connected component $\mathcal{C}$ of $\mathcal{T}_{Ein}$, $\Ga_G$ does not contain any element of $\Delta_\mathcal{C}$ and $\Ga_G^\perp$ contains the trivial representation (in this case the metric can be chosen so that $X$ is projective and $G$ acts by algebraic automorphisms). \end{itemize} Similarly, a finite subgroup of $\bO^+(\bLambda_X)$ lifts under the same conditions when it is contained in $\Mon^2(X)$. \end{thm} \begin{proof} From the description in \cite[Section 5]{looijenga2021teichmuller}, each connectec component $\mathcal{C}$ of the Teichm\"uller space is mapped diffeomorphically onto which is connected (and simply connected if $b_2(X)\geq 5$).
-This in particular means that if $G$ comes from a group of isometries for an Einstein metric, then the image $P$ via the period map is $G$-invariant and not orthogonal to any $\delta$, hence $\Ga_G$ does not contain any $\delta$.
-If $G$ preserves a metric which is also Kähler, then the positive cone must be preserved by $G$ and we can find a $G$-invariant Kähler class which spans the trivial representation in $\Ga_G^\perp$.
-For a detailed description of the period map in the differential setting, we refer to \cite[Section 2.1]{looijenga2021teichmuller}.\\ Suppose now that $G$ is a subgroup of $\Mod(X)$ which preserves a connected component of the Teichm\"uller space and for which $\Ga_G$ does not contain any element in $\Delta_\mathcal{C}$.
-We argue as in the proof of \cite[Theorem 1.2]{farb2021nielsen}: among the $G$-invariant $3$-spaces $P\subset \Ga_G^\perp\otimes\mathbb{R}$, the ones such that $P^\perp\cap\bLambda_X=\Ga_G$ are dense, so we can find a positive-definite $P\subset \Ga_G^\perp\otimes\mathbb{R}$ such that $P^\perp\cap\bLambda_X=\Ga_G$.
-Now, since $P$ does not lie in any $\delta^\perp$ for $\delta\in\Delta_\mathcal{C}$, the surjectivity of the period map ensures that $G$ lifts to a group of isometries for a metric $g$ provided that it preserves a component $\mathcal{C}$ of the Teichm\"uller space.
-The last hypothesis is needed: if $G$ acts transitively on the components of $\mathcal{T}_{Ein}$, then no metrics can be preserved.
-However, if $G$ fixes a component of the Teichm\"uller space, then it singles out counterimages of elements in $G$ (notice that those could be not unique).
-Lastly, having the trivial representation in $\Ga_G^\perp$ means that $G$ fixes a positive class $0\neq k\in P$ and hence the orientation determines a complex structure on $k^\perp \subset P$ which, again by surjectivity of the period map, is achieved by a complex structure on $X$ that makes $g$ a Kähler metric. \\ The trivial representation is spanned by a positive integral $(1,1)$-class, so we can conclude using Huybrechts' projectivity criterion.
+\begin{proof}[Proof of \autoref{thm3}] From the description in \cite[Section 5]{looijenga2021teichmuller}, each connected component $\mathcal{C}$ of the Teichm\"uller space is mapped diffeomorphically onto which is connected (and simply connected).
+This in particular means that if $G$ comes from a group of isometries for an Einstein metric, then the image $P$ via the period map is $G$-invariant and not orthogonal to any $\delta$, hence $\bL_G$ does not contain any $\delta$.
+If $G$ preserves a metric which is also Kähler, then the positive cone must be preserved by $G$ and we can find a $G$-invariant Kähler class which spans the trivial representation in $\bL_G^\perp$.
+For a detailed description of the period map we refer to \cite[Section 2.1]{looijenga2021teichmuller}.\\ Suppose now that $G$ is a subgroup of $\Mod(X)$ which preserves a connected component of the Teichm\"uller space and for which $\bL_G$ does not contain any element in $\Delta_\mathcal{C}$.
+We argue as in the proof of \cite[Theorem 1.2]{farb2021nielsen}: among the $G$-invariant $3$-planes $P\subset \bL_G^\perp\otimes\mathbb{R}$, the ones such that $P^\perp\cap\bLambda_X=\bL_G$ are dense, so we can find a positive-definite $P\subset \bL_G^\perp\otimes\mathbb{R}$ such that $P^\perp\cap\bLambda_X=\bL_G$.
+Now, since $P$ does not lie in any $\delta^\perp$ for $\delta\in\Delta_\mathcal{C}$, the description of the image of the period map ensures that $G$ lifts to a group of isometries for a metric $g$ provided that it preserves a component $\mathcal{C}$ of the Teichm\"uller space.
+Lastly, having the trivial representation in $\bL_G^\perp$ means that $G$ fixes a positive class $0\neq k\in P$ and hence the orientation determines a complex structure on $k^\perp \subset P$ which, again by surjectivity of the period map, is achieved by a complex structure on $X$ that makes $g$ a Kähler metric. \\ The trivial representation is spanned by a positive integral $(1,1)$-class, so we can conclude using Huybrechts' projectivity criterion.

 \end{proof}